Close Menu

 OR

-1. Your mental disorder in this listing category is “serious and persistent;” that is, you have a medically documented history of the existence of the disorder over a period of at least 2 years, and there is evidence of both:
+- Your mental disorder in this listing category is “serious and persistent;” that is, you have a medical history of the existence of the disorder over a period of at least 2 years, and there is evidence of both:

-If you have dementia symptoms, like those in listing 12.02, you meet the SSA rules and should be paid benefits.
-SSA considers dementia in a different category than intellectual disability.
-Find out more about IQ issues and intellectual disability here.
+If you have symptoms like those in listing 12.02, then you meet the SSA rules.
+Therefore, you should be paid benefits.
+SSA considers dementia in a different category than intellectual issues.
+Find out about IQ issues and intellectual disability.

 DEMENTIA AND COMPASSIONATE ALLOWANCES

 The Social Security Administration has a program called the Compassionate Allowances (CAL) program.
-The Compassionate Allowances (CAL) program is a way to expedite your Social Security Disability Insurance (SSDI) and Social Security Income (SSI) claim.
+The Compassionate Allowances (CAL) program is a way to speed up your Social Security Disability Insurance (SSDI) and Social Security Income (SSI) claim.

 COMPASSIONATE ALLOWANCE FOR EARLY-ONSET ALZHEIMER’S DISEASE